Tom-Pecher/RL-CW/README.md

 For example, the `src/agents/ddpg` directory contains the code for the DDPG agent.
 You do not need to follow this exactly; but it can serve as an example.

 > [!NOTE]
 > The `common` directory contains code that is shared between all agents.
+You can add any code you want to this directory, but it should be generic enough to be used by all agents.

 ```bash
 src